PrinceData1001/E-Commerce-Sales-and-Operation-Analysis/README.md

 FROM orders;
 ```

+- Identify the most returned products and common reasons.
 ``` sql
 -- this is breaking down the product that is been returned the most and the total amount we had to refund -- its gives insight on why our customers are returning our product.